-Thank you for attending the 2018 Breast Cancer Coordinated Care (BC3) Conference, taking place February 27 – 29, 2020, at the Grand Hyatt Washington in Washington, DC.
+REGISTER NOW TO ATTEND the 2020 Breast Cancer Coordinated Care (BC3) Conference, taking place February 27 – 29, 2020, at the Grand Hyatt Washington in Washington, D.C.

 Breast cancer is the most common cancer affecting women.
 Diagnosis and treatments are part of the practice of a wide number of medical specialists and there are national initiatives calling for a multidisciplinary approach to the care of breast cancer patients.
 The multiple components and aspects of the treatment of breast cancer require a high level of coordinated care among different specialties.
 This coordination becomes even more challenging because of the rapid evolution of new treatment modalities and is especially important due to of the possibility of improved outcomes both in terms of curing the disease, as well as maintaining the physical and psychological well-being of the patient.